Fazlur Rahman Khan: Bundle tube

-Tube in tube
+Tube-in-tube

-Tube-in-tube system takes advantage of core shear wall tubes in addition to exterior tubes.
+The Tube-in-tube system takes advantage of core shear wall tubes in addition to exterior tubes.
 The inner tube and outer tube work together to resist gravity loads and lateral loads and to provide additional rigidity to the structure to prevent significant deflections at the top.
 This design was first used in One Shell Plaza.
 Later buildings to use this structural system include the Petronas Towers.

 Outrigger and belt truss

 The outrigger and belt truss system is a lateral load resisting system in which the tube structure is connected to the central core wall with very stiff outriggers and belt trusses at one or more levels.
-BHP House was the first building to use this structural system followed by the First Wisconsin Center, since renamed U.S. Bank Center, in Milwaukee.
-The center rises 601 feet, with three belt trusses at the bottom, middle and top of the building.
+BHP House was the first building to use this structural system, followed by the First Wisconsin Center, since renamed U.S. Bank Center, in Milwaukee.
+The center rises 601 feet, with three belt trusses at the bottom, middle, and top of the building.
 The exposed belt trusses serve aesthetic and structural purposes.
-Later buildings to use this include Shanghai World Financial Center.
+Later buildings to use this include the Shanghai World Financial Center.

 Concrete tube structures

-The last major buildings engineered by Khan were the One Magnificent Mile and Onterie Center in Chicago, which employed his bundled tube and trussed tube system designs respectively.
+The last major buildings engineered by Khan were the One Magnificent Mile and Onterie Center in Chicago, which employed his bundled tube and trussed tube system designs, respectively.
 In contrast to his earlier buildings, which were mainly steel, his last two buildings were concrete.
 His earlier DeWitt-Chestnut Apartments building, built in 1963 in Chicago, was also a concrete building with a tube structure.
 Trump Tower in New York City is another example that adapted this system.